Henry Kissinger: Argentina

 Kissinger took a similar line as he had toward Chile when the Argentine Armed Forces, led by Jorge Videla, toppled the elected government of Isabel Perón in 1976 with a process called the National Reorganization Process by the military, with which they consolidated power, launching brutal reprisals and "disappearances" against political opponents.
 An October 1987 investigative report in The Nation broke the story of how, in a June 1976 meeting in the Hotel Carrera in Santiago, Kissinger gave the military junta in neighboring Argentina the "green light" for their own clandestine repression against leftwing guerrillas and other dissidents, thousands of whom were kept in more than 400 secret concentration camps before they were executed.
-During a meeting with Argentine foreign minister César Augusto Guzzetti, Kissinger assured him that the United States was an ally, but urged him to "get back to normal procedures" quickly before the U.S. Congress reconvened and had a chance to consider sanctions.
+During a meeting with Argentine foreign minister César Augusto Guzzetti, Kissinger assured him that the United States was an ally but urged him to "get back to normal procedures" quickly before the U.S. Congress reconvened and had a chance to consider sanctions.

 As the article published in The Nation noted, as the state-sponsored terror mounted, conservative Republican U.S. Ambassador to Buenos Aires Robert C. Hill "'was shaken, he became very disturbed, by the case of the son of a thirty-year embassy employee, a student who was arrested, never to be seen again,' recalled Juan de Onis, former reporter for The New York Times.
 'Hill took a personal interest.'
 He went to the Interior Minister, a general with whom he had worked on drug cases, saying, 'Hey, what about this?
 We're interested in this case.'
-He questioned (Foreign Minister Cesar) Guzzetti and, finally, President Jorge R. Videla himself.
+He questioned (Foreign Minister Cesar) Guzzetti and, finally, President Jorge Videla himself.
 'All he got was stonewalling; he got nowhere.' de Onis said.
 'His last year was marked by increasing disillusionment and dismay, and he backed his staff on human rights right to the hilt."